zphprivacy/Zqr/README.md

 ## 🔍 Overview

-The Ƶpay QR Code Generator is a **privacy-focused desktop application** that creates professional QR codes for Zephyr wallet addresses.
+The Ƶpay QR Code Generator is a an **desktop application** that creates professional QR codes for Zephyr wallet addresses.
 Perfect for receiving payments, donations, or sharing your wallet address securely.

 ## 🚀 Getting Started